13 Best crowdsourcing platforms for product design

 Another obvious example of how projects can rely on the crowd to exist and thrive is crowdfunding: when a crowdfunding campaign is successful, it gives the project and company both its funding and its initial notoriety.

 So, a community of strangers, connected by the internet and animated solely by their passion and enthusiasm, can provide, among many other things: performant software, high-quality images, comprehensive and sourced information, funds, and notoriety.
 What else can the crowd do?
 A lot!

-Today we give you a list of a few crowdsourcing platforms that can help you with your product design: from growing an idea, to designing a 3D object, an image or a full product, and with every micro task in between!
+Today we give you a list of the best crowdsourcing platforms that can help you with your product design: from growing an idea to designing a 3D object, an image or a full product, and with every micro-task in between!

 The 3 best crowdsourcing platforms to make your idea grow